Find out your rights when you switch a current account or cash ISA to another bank or building society.

 - 10 working days for current accounts

-- 15 working days for cash ISAs (we have been working with industry to get majority of cash ISA transfers completed within 7 working days)
+- 15 working days for cash ISAs (there is a voluntary industry agreement where the majority of cash ISA transfers are completed within 7 working days)

 Switching a current account